lifetechguard/ca_on_yubikey/README.md

 # CA + yubikey guide

 ## About CA and SUBCA
- * CA key is stored in keepass
+ * CA key is stored in KeePass
- * CA certyfiicate is stored `certs/cacert.pem` and in keepass
+ * CA certificate is stored `certs/cacert.pem` and in KeePass
  * SUBCA key is stored on yubikey
- * SUBCA certyficate is stored `newcerts/1000.pem` on yubikey and in keepass
+ * SUBCA certificate is stored `newcerts/1000.pem` on yubikey and in KeePass
  * List of signed certs `index.txt`

 -----